clester24/Pandas-Challenge/README.md

 3 observable trends
 Most of the players are male.
 They make up 84% of the population.
 In addition, the biggest percentage of players fall in the age rnge of 20-24.
 This group makes up about 44.79% of the gaming community for this game.
 Since this group makes up a big percentage of the population they make up a big part of our profits.
 They had a total purchase value of $1,114.06.
 However, the 35-39 year olds spend more on average and have an average purchase price of $3.60.

+Your final report should include each of the following:

 Player Count

 Total Number of Players